Indications for HYSINGLA ER:

 Reserve for use in patients for whom alternative treatments (eg, non-opioid analgesics or immediate-release opioids) are ineffective, not tolerated, or inadequate to manage pain.
 Not indicated as an as-needed (prn) analgesic.

 Use lowest effective dose for shortest duration.
 Swallow whole.
 Individualize.
 Opioid-naïve or opioid non-tolerant: initially 20mg every 24hrs.
 May increase dose in increments of 10–20mg every 3–5 days as needed. ≥80mg: for use in opioid-tolerant patients only.
 Conversion from other opioids: see full labeling.
-Severe hepatic impairment, moderate-to-severe renal impairment, or ESRD: initiate with ½ the initial dose.
+Severe hepatic impairment, moderate to severe renal impairment, or ESRD: initiate with ½ the initial dose.
 Concomitant use or discontinuation of CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling).
-Withdraw gradually by 25–50% every 2–4 days.
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.